lddubeau/bluejax/README.md

   appears to be at the network level rather than an application issue.
 Note that the value here should be a number greater than 1.
 (Values less than 1 yield undefined behavior.)

+* ``shouldRetry`` is a function with the following signature ``shouldRetry(jqXHR, textStatus, errorThrown)``.
+It should return ``true`` if the query should be retried, or ``false`` if an error should be returned immediately.

+  If no value is specified, the default function returns ``true`` if the previous query failed due to reasons **other** than the HTTP status code reporting an error, aborted or had a parser error.
+Basically, it retries the connection if the issue appears to be at the network level rather than an application issue.

 * ``delay`` specifies the delay between retries, in milliseconds.